Correlation Between American High and Tax-exempt Fund

 Returns

-Pair Trading with American High-income and Tax Exempt
+Pair Trading with American High and Tax-exempt Fund

-The main advantage of trading using opposite American High-income and Tax Exempt positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if American High-income position performs unexpectedly, Tax Exempt can make up some of the losses.
+The main advantage of trading using opposite American High and Tax-exempt Fund positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if American High position performs unexpectedly, Tax-exempt Fund can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
-For example, if an entire industry or sector drops because of unexpected headlines, the short position in Tax Exempt will offset losses from the drop in Tax Exempt's long position.
+For example, if an entire industry or sector drops because of unexpected headlines, the short position in Tax-exempt Fund will offset losses from the drop in Tax-exempt Fund's long position.

 The idea behind American High Income Municipal and Tax Exempt Fund Of pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.